 Place the shorting shunt on the LOCAL pins.

 Set switch SW1 to OFF, SW2 to PROG.

 Solder the leads from the XH-2P connector to the back of the solar panel.
 NOTE WELL!!!
 OBSERVE THE POLARITY: RED to +, BLACK to —.

 Insert the LiPo cell connector onto the CELL pins.
 NOTE WELL!!!
 OBSERVE THE POLARITY!!!
 Red is positive (+), black is negative (unmarked).

-Connect a Micro USB cable from your computer to the TP4056 connector.
+Connect a Micro USB cable from your computer to the TP4056 socket.
+The LiPo cell can be charged ONLY through the TP4056 connector.
 The orange LED should light to indicate the cell is being charged.
 The blue LED will light when charged.
 Turn switch SW1 to ON.

 Remove the Micro USB cable after the cell is charged.
 Connect it to the D1 Mini socket.
 The D1 Mini can be programmed only through the D1 Mini connector.